ptwobrussell/Mining-the-Social-Web/README.md

 # Overview

 This respository contains the latest definitive bug fixed source code for examples from [Mining the Social Web](http://amzn.to/d1Ci8A).
-As of late October 2010, the book's content is nearly final and production at O'Reilly is commencing.
-A "final" electronic version of the book is expected to be available in January 2011, but you can grab the [Rough Cut](http://oreil.ly/clJYaY) online right now or read it in [Safari Books Online](http://bit.ly/dx7quU).
+As of January 10, 2011, the book's content is final, and the book is heading to the printer.
+Both electronic and paper-based versions of the book will be available later in the month, but you can grab the [Rough Cut](http://oreil.ly/clJYaY) online right now or read it in [Safari Books Online](http://bit.ly/dx7quU).
 More information will be added here as it becomes available.

 # Marketing Description